-Special interests in genetics and genomics: Population Genetics; Molecular DNA to reconstruct predigrees (family trees) to reveal ecological relationships among individuals, kin groups, populations and disease distributions; Discovery of associations among genetic mechanisms, genetic diversity and evolutionary history and phenotypic diversity (phenotype is the composite of an organism's observable characteristics or traits).
+Special interests in genetics and genomics for wildlife health: Population Genetics; Molecular DNA to reconstruct predigrees (family trees) to reveal ecological relationships among individuals, kin groups, populations and disease distributions; Discovery of associations among genetic mechanisms, genetic diversity and evolutionary history and phenotypic diversity (phenotype is the composite of an organism's observable characteristics or traits).

-Special interest species: Hummingbirds, Yellow-billed Magpie, Swainson's Hawk, Great Gray Owl, Mountain Lion, Sea Otter, Black Bear, Feral Hog in California (wild pig, wild boar).
+Special interest species: Mountain Lion, Bighorn Sheep, Sea Otter, Black Bear, Hummingbirds, Yellow-billed Magpie, Swainson's Hawk, Great Gray Owl, Feral Hog in California (wild pig, wild boar).

-Special interest diseases: Avian pox virus, West Nile virus, wildlife leptospirosis, and others
+Special interest diseases: Avian pox virus, avian hemoparasites (such as avian malaria), West Nile virus, Trichinella in bears and wild pigs, wildlife leptospirosis, and others

-Special interest regions: California, Mexico, Chile; South/Central America; global interests
+Special interest regions: California and western North America, Mexico, Chile; South/Central America; global interests

 Teaching and Education

-Population Genetics Data Analysis and Software: ECL290 taught periodicall
+Population Genetics Data Analysis and Software: ECL290 taught periodically between 2004-2009

-Molecular Markers for Ecology, Conservation, and Wildlife Population Health: ECL290 taught periodicall
+Molecular Markers for Ecology, Conservation, and Wildlife Population Health: ECL290 taught periodically

 Co-leader for Population Health Veterinary Curriculum UC Davis School of Veterinary Medicine

-Including Epidemiology, Public Health, Foreign Animal Diseases, Biostatistics, One Health, Ecosystem Health, Population Health
+Including Epidemiology, Public Health, Foreign Animal Diseases, Biostatistics, One Health, Ecosystem Health, Population Health.
+2012-2014.

 - Engaging bright and motivated undergraduate, graduate, veterinary, and post-doctoral students who have scientific curiosity in the exciting and rapidly changing field of ecological genetics and wildlife population health.